dataluscorp/browser/docs/performance/memory/gc_and_cc_logs.md

 ## Generating logs

-### From within Firefox
+### From within Datalus

 To manually generate GC and CC logs, navigate to `about:memory` and use the buttons under \"Save GC & CC logs.\" \"Save concise\" will generate a smaller CC log, \"Save verbose\" will provide a more detailed CC log.
 (The GC log will be the same size in either case.)

-With multiprocess Firefox, you can't record logs from the content process, due to sandboxing.
-You'll need to disable sandboxing by setting `MOZ_DISABLE_CONTENT_SANDBOX=t` when you run Firefox.
+With multiprocess Datalus, you can't record logs from the content process, due to sandboxing.
+You'll need to disable sandboxing by setting `MOZ_DISABLE_CONTENT_SANDBOX=t` when you run Datalus.

 ### From the commandline